Antimony51122/Elingling_On_Time/Documentation/source/arch/event_handling.rst

 Invokers
 --------

 Instead of defining the invokers' properties separately, we firstly define a parent class of invokers ``FloatEventInvoker``.
 Dictionary once again has been utilised to enable us to invoke more than one event.
-The keys don't have to be strings but any data type, in this case, keys are enumerations and values are float unity events.
+We couldn't just have a field for the ``UnityEvent<float>``.
+We needed to have a dictionary fo ``UnityEvents`` so that classes can invoke multiple float events.The keys don't have to be strings but any data type, in this case, keys are enumerations and values are float unity events.

 .. code-block:: C#